paldhous/ucsc/2020/multimedia-journalism/md/interactive-charts-r.md

 ### Setting up

-Launch RStudio Cloud, upload the zipped data to your project in the `UCSC` workspace, and save a new R script as `interactive-charts.R`.
+Launch RStudio, create a new RScript, and set the working directory to the downloaded data folder.
+Save a new R script as `interactive-charts.R`.

 ### Make ggplot2 charts into interactive Plotly charts